amittos/ObliviousTransferExtensions/README.md

 If the Sender and the Receiver are using the same address, simply run the `SenderMain` and the `ReceiverMain` classes.
 If the the parties are using different addresses, you'll need to modify the `SocketParties.properties` file accordingly.
 More information [here](http://scapi.readthedocs.org/en/latest/communication.html#setting-up-communication).

 To configure the number of transactions, simply edit the `m` value in both the `PSender` and `PReceiver` classes in the default constructor method.
 Bare in mind though that the `m` value **MUST** be divisible by 8 and of course it must be the same in both classes.
+To view the various arrays, choice bits etc. simply uncomment the various print methods in the main classes as you wish.

 ## Where to get help